JordynLewi5/empire-state-building-colors/README.md

 4. You will need to retrieve your own [OpenAI API key](https://openai.com/blog/openai-api).

-5. Paste your API key into the empty string found in `config.json` in the root directory of the project.
+5. Paste your API key into the string "YOUR_API_KEY" found in `config.json` in the root directory of the project.

 6. Run `node index.js` to execute.